Thank you for visiting the Nebraska State Volunteer Firefighters

 and to ask the senators assistance with upcoming legislative

 matters.
-Following the breakfast, a Legislative Stance meeting
+A Legislative Stance meeting

 Fire Chief’s Association where upcoming legislative bills are